Home Page

 Evaluating Infinite Series Using Fourier Analysis

-Integration of a function over $[1, \infty)$ is far more abstract as a concept than summing a list of fractions.
+Integrating some function over $[1, \infty)$ is more conceptually abstract than summing a list of simple fractions.
+Without proper context and exploration, it should be difficult to convince ourselves that (Eq.
+4) really is related to the solution of the Basel Problem, and just as difficult to accept that the solution to (Eq.
+1) is some finite value rather than $\infty$.
 Therefore, let us return to our discrete sum (Eq.
 2) and attempt a solution using Fourier analysis.
 We can relate our continous function, $f(x)$, to our discrete infinite series $S_1(n)$.

 $$\bbox[8px,border:1px solid black] { g(x) = \frac{a_0}{2} + \sum_{n=1}^{\infty} (a_n \cos(nx)+b_n sin(nx)) } \tag{Eq.
 6}$$